mcdh/jda/README.md

 # jda
 An adapter API for JetBrains' Java-Decompiler version of FernFlower, written in Kotlin.
+On top of all the features availabe in stock FernFlower, jda provides support for parallel decompilation through a thread-safe wrapper.

 ## Building
 The artifact cannot legally be distributed, therefore you must build the application locally in order to use it.
 To build the application and produce a system-wide copy that can be used in other projects, run the following commands: